njn442/SkillLab2_Embedded_SmartParkers/README.md

 What is the smallest version of this project that still delivers the core experience?

 **Response:**
+`The minimum usable version includes a working web application where users can log in and book parking slots, along with at least one IR sensor connected to the Raspberry Pi.The sensor should detect slot occupancy and update the system accordingly.
+Even with one sensor, the system should demonstrate real-time detection and booking functionality.`

 ## 4.3 Stretch Features

 What features are nice to have but not essential?

+`- Multiple IR sensors for detecting multiple parking slots
+- Real-time slot updates using Raspberry Pi GPIO
+- Visual slot representation on dashboard
+- Booking history and cancellation feature
+- Integration with mobile notifications (future scope) `

 ---